 7. BOKEH & NEAREST DISTANCE

 The bokeh feature looks good (Pic.
-44), which is a derivative from the Sigma 150-600mm Contemporary lens.
+44), which is a derivative of the Sigma 150-600mm Contemporary lens.

 Images captured from the minimum distance look sharp, although there is some slight fuzziness produced by the teleconverter TC-1401 kit, especially at the longest focal length.
 Regarding the distance itself, sharp images can be gained from about 270cm distance.
 This is the threshold, for which autofocus works without problems.
 The difference between Sigma 150-600mm f/5-6.3 Contemporary lens and the TC-1401 attached is about 20cm only.
 This is definitely good news for someone dealing with macro-like images of birds, insects, etc. (Pic.
 45, 46).